Canadian Institute for Advanced Research

-The Canadian Institute for Advanced Research (CIFAR) is a Canadian-based global research organization that brings together teams of top researchers from around the world to address important and complex questions.
-It was founded in 1982 and is supported by individuals, foundations and corporations, as well as funding from the Government of Canada and the provinces of Alberta, British Columbia, Ontario and Quebec.
+The Canadian Institute for Advanced Research (CIFAR) is a Canadian-based global research organization.
+It was founded in 1982 and is supported by individuals, foundations and corporations, as well as funding from the Government of Canada and the provinces of Alberta and Quebec.

 Operations

-CIFAR staff supports more than 400 researchers from 22 countries and more than 130 institutions.
+CIFAR staff supports more than 400 researchers from 21 countries and more than 140 institutions.
 Approximately half of the researchers are based in Canada and half are located abroad.
 The President and CEO is directly responsible to the Chair and the Board of Directors, who are responsible for funding allocation and approval of research programs.
-In May 2012, Alan Bernstein became president and CEO.
-William L. Young is the chair of CIFAR's Board of Directors.
+In November 2022, Stephen Toope became president and CEO.
+Irfhan Rawji is the chair of CIFAR's Board of Directors.
+Jacqueline Koerner and Anne McLellan serve as co-vice chairs.
 CIFAR receives funding from a blend of governments, partnerships (research organizations and universities), private sector (corporations, foundations and individuals) and investment income.
 CIFAR's annual budget in 2018 was $30M.
-In 2017, CIFAR was chosen to develop and lead the Pan-Canadian Artificial Intelligence Strategy.
+In 2017, CIFAR was asked by the Government of Canada to develop and lead the Pan-Canadian Artificial Intelligence Strategy.

 Research programs

-As of 2019, CIFAR supports research in 13 major multidisciplinary areas, grouped into four themes:
+As of 2023, CIFAR supports research in 15 major multidisciplinary areas: